pedro-quesado/LiveStre4m/README.md

 ## Data Preparation

-LiveStre4m infers camera geometry on the fly, meaning **no COLMAP data or pre-computed camera poses are required**—only time-synchronized video frames.
+LiveStre4m infers camera geometry on the fly, meaning **no COLMAP data or pre-computed camera poses are required** only time-synchronized video frames.

 To evaluate on benchmarks like **Neural3DVideo (N3DV)** or **MeetRoom**, please refer to their original repositories to obtain the raw multi-view video datasets.
 Once you have the raw videos inside a scene folder, run our fast extraction script: